Jos Buttler says England won't panic after losing Ashes opener

 Live on

-"We played some good cricket at Edgbaston, but we didn't play well enough for long enough," said Buttler, who made scores of five and one.
+"We played some good cricket at Edgbaston, but we didn't play well enough for long enough - if you're not good enough for long enough, then you're not going to win the game," said Buttler, who made scores of five and one.

 "The challenge is still the same.
 Every time you come and play at Lord's is special, especially in an Ashes Test.
 There's no need to panic, we're 1-0 down, but there's four matches to go in this series.

 "We know we've got a fantastic team and we've got to stay calm.
 Nothing really changes.
-We've lost that game but we've got enough belief to make it one-all."
+We've lost that game but we've got enough belief to make it one-all.
+We come [to Lord's] with a lot of excitement."

+I've felt in good form for 18 months or so.
+I feel like I'm the best version of myself that I've ever been, so I take a lot of faith from that.
+I'll prepare well, and give myself the best chance.

-Jofra Archer looks set to replace the injured James Anderson in the England XI and make his Test debut, a month after bowling the Super Over in the World Cup final win over New Zealand.
+Jofra Archer looks set to replace the injured James Anderson in the England XI and make his Test debut - a month after bowling the Super Over in the World Cup final win over New Zealand - while Jack Leach should play instead of dropped fellow spinner Moeen Ali.

 "He's got the X factor," Buttler said of fellow World Cup winner Archer at a Kookaburra sponsorship event at Lord's.
 "In his short international career so far we've seen what an impact he's had.